SIMPATICOProject/citizenpedia/README.md

 ## Questions & Answers Engine
 This section describes the installation process for the QAE.
 The guide assumes that a Linux/Unix system is being used.
 The process has been tested in a Ubuntu Server platform.

-The Citizenpedia Q&A engine is based on [paizaQA] (https://github.com/gi-no/paizaqa).
+The Citizenpedia Q&A engine is based on [paizaQA](https://github.com/gi-no/paizaqa).

 ### Requirements